RNIB Read is lucky enough to have the support of amazing celebrities.

 CBBC star Ben Hanlin gave visitors to RNIB’s Read’s Alice in Wonderland extravaganza a very special magic show in 2012.

 The former Dr Who star brought to life RNIB Read’s Sense Stories event at the Roundhouse in 2013.
 The Thor actor voiced the short play, Now That You’ve Died by Patrick Ness, which was performed entirely in the dark.

 Christopher also wrote a letter to the editors of newspapers all over the country encouraging readers to get involved in RNIB Read 2013.

 I find it hard to imagine what my life would be like without being able to access books and scripts or enjoy a bedtime story with my little boy.
 For many blind and partially sighted people, reading is even more important, it can be a lifeline.
 It’s the key to helping them live independently as part of an inclusive society.”

 Top children’s author of horror and fantasy books, Darren Shan has sold over 25 million books.
-This year he has kindly offered his time as a potential prize for any school participating in RNIB Read.
+In 2014 he kindly offered his time as a prize for any school participating in RNIB Read.

 Booker prize shortlisted, Deborah Levy, author of “Swimming Home”, made a visit to RNIB’s Talking Book studios in London in 2012 – to see our work in action and support RNIB Read.

 When we read books we visit new places, meet people who are different from ourselves, encounter new ideas.
 Everyone should be able to join in this journey.
 Reading is one of the ways we can explore the world.
 This is why I support the brilliant work of RNIB.”

 The Chelsea and England footballer joined a whole host of celebs, including John Humphyrs, Cerys Matthews and Caroline Quentin, to take part in a very special mass recording of “Alice’s Adventures in Wonderland”.